avkovalevs/citus13/README.md

 ~~~
 You can create prod, dev or test inventory files instead of hosts and use it with -i options.

+10. Upload a sample data to distributed table using psql: \copy public.transactionsa1 from 'transactionsa1.csv' csv header;

 License
 -------